tytydraco/yessleep/out/Help_Is_On_The_Way.md

 Then he was running towards my car.

 Not like a man, but like an animal.
 He flung himself in my direction like a rag doll being thrown, so off balance that he collapsed forward onto his hands, head still contorted at that terrible angle.
-He splashed headlong into the now still floodwater like a dog cavorting in a river, barreling toward me on all-fours.
+He splashed headlong into the floodwater like a dog cavorting in a river, barreling toward me on all-fours.

 In that split second, I considered my options.
 Pistol in the glovebox?
 No. Lent it to someone back home.
 Police?
 God, no. They wouldn't make it in time and even if they did, I could not take my chances with the law for personal reasons I will not disclose here.

 The man, the animal, the thing in the road closed in and all I could do was lock my doors and pray.

-A blaring honk cut through the night air.
+A blaring honk split the air.

 The soft yellow glow of my headlights was rapidly overtaken by a blinding white.
 In the rearview, I saw it: a huge white pickup truck.
 It pushed past my car, sending a wave of brown water up over the windows.

 I looked through the windshield again, dreading what I'd find... but the man in the flannel was gone.
 My heart pounded.
 My head swam.
 Everything felt indescribably wrong, like a bad high.

-The white pickup parked in a dryer patch of road up ahead without dimming its brights.
+The white pickup parked in a drier patch of road up ahead without dimming its brights.
 A man stepped out.
 He was middle-aged, balding, and wore a blue mechanic's jumpsuit.

 After a moment of careful observation, I decided to exit my car as well.

 "Looks like you could use some help," the mechanic called out.

 I just stared.
 He was already walking over anyway, rolling up his sleeves.
-He didn't seem to be the tow I'd hired.
+He didn't seem to be the tow I'd called for.
 At this point, I was just happy to see a friendly face.

 "Better put that thing out," he gestured to the lit cigarette.
 I'd forgotten I was holding it.